Department of English

 Selection of specialism

 Applicants should indicate their chosen specialism when applying.

 Students admitted to the programme may switch to another specialism after completing the four core MAESP subjects.

 The MAESP requires completing 30 credits of subjects.
 Alternatively, students may elect to complete an MA dissertation, which is worth 6 credits of the total 30.

 Core subjects (12 credits)

-* Core and elective subjects are worth 3 credits each; however, the Research Project (6 credits) involves conducting an independent piece of research and writing a 10,000-word dissertation.
+* Each core and elective subject is worth 3 credits, apart from the Research Project (6 credits), which involves conducting an independent piece of research and writing a 10,000-word dissertation.

 * The title of the relevant specialism will appear in brackets on the degree certificate, e.g. Master of Arts in English Studies for the Professions (English Language Teaching).